The doubts due to Facebook “Project Libra” are understandable because it looks Libra won’t be decentralized as a regular cryptocurrency.

 Libra is announced as crypto, which should mean full decentralization.
 That is the power of cryptocurrencies.
 But Libra will be under Facebook’s control, under the control of one of the most powerful companies in the world.
 Can we still talk about the essence of crypto nature if Libra scores success in the future?
 From our point of view, it may be the end of one of the most important characteristics of cryptocurrencies – decentralization.

 Further, this new crypto operates via licensed blockchain which will cause that the right to mine Libra will have only companies included in Libra Association.
 So, what we have there?
 Libra Association as a central bank?
 The developers tried to explain that as an intention to avoid Libra to use so much power needed for bitcoin mining.
 The nice intention, but at the same time, it will provide the Libra Association in controlling the currency’s stability supported by a reserve of bonds and liquid money.

-Implementation of blockchain technology has sense.
-It will provide to clear transactions fast.
+The implementation of blockchain technology has sense.
+It will provide clear transactions fast.